Pakistan and state-sponsored terrorism: India

 Apart from Kashmir, Pakistan has also been accused by India of supporting insurgency in Punjab province of India.
-India alleges that Pakistan has provided support to separatist Sikh outfits in an attempt to create independent state of Khalistan.
+India alleges that Pakistan has provided support to separatist Sikh terror outfits in an attempt to create independent state of Khalistan.
 Pakistan has rejected all accusations made by India.
 An Indian MLA from Punjab believes that Pakistan support to Sikh separatist outfits is an attempt to seek revenge for Indian role during the Bangladesh Liberation War.
 Former Pakistani army chief Mirza Aslam Beg in an interview embraced jihad against India and opportunity to use Kartarpur corridor to assist Khalistan movement.

 In 2019, Pakistani Prime Minister publicly discouraged Pakistani people from going to Kashmir to do jihad.
-People who went to Kashmir will do an "injustice to the Kashmiri people".
+People who went to Kashmir will do an injustice to the Kashmiri people.
 Most of the Pakistani militants who had crossed the border over the years and were caught by the Indian security forces were found to belong to the Punjab province of Pakistan.

+In April 2025, the Pahalgam Terrorist Attack was attributed to Pakistan.
+One of the reasons behind such an accusation by India was the discovery that Hashim Musa, an ex-Pakistan Army Special Forces soldier, was the prime suspect in the attack.
+Another reason was that The Resistance Front, which India views as a proxy of Lashkar-e-Taiba (LeT), had initially claimed responsibility for the attack.
+The attack prompted an armed response from India.
+The Indian forces targeted nine "terror camps" in the initial phases of Operation Sindoor.
+In May 2025, Indian security forces conducted Operation Keller in Shopian, Jammu and Kashmir, eliminating three terrorists affiliated with Lashkar-e-Taiba and The Resistance Front, both considered Pakistan-based terrorist groups operating in India.
+In late June 2025, Indian investigators stated that all three militants involved in the 22 April attack on tourists near Pahalgam in Jammu and Kashmir were Pakistani nationals affiliated with the UN-proscribed terror group LeT.
+The National Investigation Agency (NIA) made the claim following the arrest of two local residents accused of sheltering the attackers.
+Police had earlier released sketches identifying two suspects as Pakistanis and one as a local.
+Pakistan did not comment on the allegations.
+In July 2025, Indian Home Minister Amit Shah confirmed the Pakistani identity of the Pahalgam attackers through recovered Pakistani voter IDs, Pakistan-made chocolates, and identification by detained locals who had supplied them food, following their killing in a military operation dubbed "Operation Mahadev" near Srinagar.
+At the Eightieth session of United Nations General Assembly in September 2025, Indian External Affairs Minister S. Jaishankar referenced Operation Sindoor, stating that India had acted within its rights to protect its citizens from terrorism and had successfully held those responsible accountable.